 NMFO: First and foremost, why don't you tell us a little about yourself?

-We acquire the stuff on-set, I get the extra pieces that I need on-set for visual FX work, and then I follow those shots all the way through the life cycle until we deliver them back to the editorial department at the end, and then cut them back into the film.
+I get the extra pieces I need for visual FX work.
+Then I follow the shots all the way through the life cycle until we deliver them back to the editorial department, then cut them back into the film.

 NMFO: What is a VFX artist?

 AE: Visual FX are shots that are created in post-production.
-So, a lot of times, people conflate special FX and visual FX, and part of that has to do with their name of them.
+So, many times, people conflate special FX and visual FX, and part of that has to do with their name.

 They're called special visual FX.
 They used to be called special FX sometimes, and sometimes there's a lot of overlap.
-So, special FX are FX that are created on-set for the camera.
+Special FX are FX that are created on-set for the camera.
 For example, flipping a car, blowing up a car, lighting things on fire, making smoke.
 Those are things that they do in real life on set.
-But then, some kinds of FX are a little bit too dangerous, or just physically impossible, to do on set.
-For example, creating dinosaurs or making digital doubles, like doing stunts that are too dangerous for humans or making large environments that are possibly too expensive to build.
+But then, some FX are too dangerous or just physically impossible to do on set.
+For example, creating dinosaurs or making digital doubles, doing stunts that are too dangerous for humans, or making large environments that are possibly too expensive to build.

-We would do that in visual FX in post-production.
-These days, that means mostly computer graphics, but we use a lot of photographically sourced material as well.
-We might be mixing miniatures in there.
-We might be mixing other photographically sourced images in there, or we might be painting them up from scratch, not just generating them with computers, like 3D computer graphics.
-We might essentially do Photoshop-like old-style matte paintings and then compositing those into the shots.
+We would do those visual FX in post-production.
+These days, that means mostly computer graphics, but we also use a lot of photographically sourced material.
+We might be mixing miniatures.
+We might be mixing other photographically sourced images, or painting them from scratch, not just generating them with 3D computer graphics.
+We might do Photoshop-like old-style matte paintings and then composite those into the shots.

 So that's visual FX versus special effects.

-NMFO: I was even thinking, too, I was watching a movie the other day, and now, in movies, everybody has their phone screen. or a computer screen.
-How those end up getting composed into the film.
+NMFO: I was watching a movie the other day, and now, in movies, everybody has their phone screen or computer screen.
+How do those end up getting composed into the film?

-AE: Screens are another case that comes up a lot because oftentimes, especially now with all the stuff like people talking in video chats, sometimes the other side of the conversation hasn't been shot yet.
-So, what would they shoot on set even if they could shoot?
+AE: Screens are another case that often comes up because people are often talking in video chats, especially now.
+Sometimes the other side of the conversation hasn't been shot yet.
 They have nothing.
-So, they'll shoot with a blank screen or with a green stand-in or something, then later, once the stuff's been recorded, we'll composite the screen in.
+So, they'll shoot with a blank screen or with a green stand-in, and then once the scene has been recorded, we'll composite the screen in later.

 In the past, they would even do that optically because it was, depending on the situation, sometimes impossible to photograph the screen because of mismatched frame rates or because the quality wouldn't have been good enough.
-So, they would still, even before we were doing digital compositing, when it was still optical compositing, they would use film techniques to composite stuff onto screens.
-Putting screens in on post has been a longstanding tradition in this industry.
+So, they would use film techniques to composite stuff onto screens.
+Putting screens in on post-production has been a longstanding tradition in this industry.

 NMFO: What made you want to get into video and visual FX?

-AE: Well, I wanted to do computer graphics from a young age.
-When I was about 10 years old, I knew that I wanted to do computer graphics.
-I saw stuff on TV.
-Tron was an influential film for me in terms of just being exposed to the concept of computer graphics.
-I saw Tron, and I thought, “Boy, that's really cool.”
+AE: I wanted to do computer graphics from a young age.
+When I was about 10, I knew I wanted to do computer graphics.
+Tron was an influential film for me in terms of being exposed to the concept of computer graphics.
+I saw Tron and thought, “Boy, that's really cool.”
 In all the making of videos, they talked about how computer graphics were the recognizers, and the light cycles that were flying around were achieved with computer graphics.

-At the time, as a child, it seemed inaccessible because you needed a supercomputer of that era to do the work at all.
-But, if you fast forward to where I was in my late teens and early twenties, suddenly, you can start to do this stuff on personal computers at home.
+As a child, it seemed inaccessible at the time because you needed a supercomputer of that era to do the work.
+But, if you fast forward to where I was in my late teens and early twenties, you could suddenly start to do the work on personal computers at home.

-I was able to start experimenting with computer graphics and complete that dream as a child of making stuff from an idea and being able to use a computer to make it.
-That was when the entire industry shifted towards nonlinear editing using digital workstations for manipulating sound, and Photoshop was still relatively new at the time.
-So, I had a realization that this was going to become the universal media manipulation tool for pretty much every format of media that you could imagine.
-Also, based on my interest in computer graphics, I realized that was a power tool, like a Swiss Army, for making images.
-That really turned me on and made me twice as excited about mastering those tools.
+I could start experimenting with computer graphics and complete the dream of making graphics from an idea, using a computer to make it.
+That was when the entire industry shifted towards nonlinear editing, using digital workstations for manipulating sound.
+Photoshop was still relatively new at the time.
+So, I realized that this would become the universal media manipulation tool for pretty much every format of media you could imagine.
+My interest in computer graphics made me realize it was a power tool, like a Swiss Army knife for making images.
+That made me twice as excited about mastering those tools.

-Those techniques are all still relevant.
-We do the digital versions of the classic techniques.
+Those techniques are all still relevant because we still do the digital versions of the classic techniques.
 Then we have new versions that would never have been possible using the classic techniques, like the way that we can essentially hand off or take over the entire frame using computer graphics in 3D.
 That type of thing was impossible until computer graphics became one of the tools.

-NMFO: So, it has been a good organic progression of learning more, seeing how the technology progresses, and fine-tuning your skills.
-Obviously, you're passionate about it.
+NMFO: So, it has been an organic progression of learning more, seeing how the technology progresses, and fine-tuning your skills.
+And obviously, you're passionate about it.

 AE: Oh yeah, there's always something new to learn.
 That's one of the fun things about visual FX.
-If you're not a person who enjoys constantly upgrading your skill set, then it probably wouldn't be a career for you.
+If you do not enjoy constantly upgrading your skill set, then it probably wouldn't be a career for you.

 NMFO: It's not a place to stay stagnant.

-AE: No. Especially now, there's all this new AI stuff that has brought a new set of tools to things.
+AE: No. Especially now, AI has brought a new set of tools.
 I think a lot of people are concerned about the capabilities that AI brings.
 In a lot of ways, it removes more of the scut work.
-It allows us to focus on more of the high-level stuff rather than much of the busy work.
-We can use a computer like a bot to take care of a lot of stuff that used to be tedious manual labor before.
-Now, we can have the AI do it and get results that we would normally have to toil for hours to produce.
+It allows us to focus more on the high-level work rather than the busy work.
+We can use a computer, like a bot, to take care of a lot of stuff that used to be tedious manual labor.
+Now, we can have the AI do it and get results that we normally have to toil for hours to produce.
 Like rotoscoping, which is cutting mats manually, literally by tracing them.
 The AIs will be able to do that more efficiently.
-Then we could just focus on the creative work and making it look awesome and creating the exciting images everybody's used to seeing, not focused on all this minutia that takes a lot of time.
+Then we can focus on the creative work, making it look great, and creating the exciting images everybody's used to seeing.
+Not focusing on all this minutia that takes a lot of time.

 NMFO: Work smarter, not harder.